kurtosis-tech/kurtosis/docs/docs/guides/running-in-ci.md

       # Run our custom logic (in this case, running a package), but don't exit immediately if it fails so that
       # we can upload the 'enclave dump' results before the CI job ends
       - run: |
-          if ! kurtosis run --enclave-id my-enclave github.com/kurtosis-tech/datastore-army-package; then touch /tmp/testsuite-failed
+          if ! kurtosis run --enclave-name my-enclave github.com/kurtosis-tech/datastore-army-package; then touch /tmp/testsuite-failed
           fi